pawariskkkk/eggdashboard/README.md

 step1: docker compose up --build -d or only docker compose up -d if you already build

+for linux run this in the directory that container wait-for-it.sh: sudo chmod +x wait-for-it.sh

 to delete volumes and image: docker compose down --volumes --rmi all